mzia-CH/Styleguides/go/go_review_comments.md

 ## Go Coding Review Comments

-This document outlines key practices for writing clean, efficient, and idiomatic Go code.
+This document outlines key practices for writing clean, efficient and idiomatic Go code.
 It is based on the comprehensive [Go Code Review Comments guide](https://go.dev/wiki/CodeReviewComments).

 ### Code Formatting and Style